hartnetl/the-sealiest-game-you-will-play-today/README.md

 ### 5.4 Manual testing

 The live link was sent to multiple people for feedback on functionality and design.
-I played through the game myself repeatedly and no console log errors were present.
+I played through the game myself repeatedly in search of errors and improvements.

 | Feature              | Expected outcome                                                                                  | Does it work?  |
 | -------------        |:-------------:                                                                                    | -----:|